Driving from Bangalore to Hampi on a Weekend? We have shared everything you want to know…

 Interesting fact of this architecture is that it had a cooling system in place.
 The water from nearby well was pumped in and was sprinkled all around the place to keep it cooler from the sweltering heat.

 Royal elephants were also treated well.
 They had their own beautiful place to rest.
-The are total eleven stables interconnected.
+There are total eleven stables interconnected.

-The building is built of stone and mortar and have beautifully carved arches.
+The building is built of stone and mortar and has beautifully carved arches.

 Underground Shiva Temple

 Not visited by many, the underground Shiva temple is one of a kind.
 The tottering, gutted structure used to be a beautiful temple and was built below the ground level.

 Due to its structure, most of the time the sanctum and other parts of the temple are underwater.
 Entry is free and the temple closes at 5 pm.